 We’re more than just the activewear we create.
 We’re passionate about bringing our community the education & awareness they need to be their most confident, empowered selves.
-That’s why we teamed up with the best experts & influencers for Health for Her - an entire week dedicated to highlighting all things women’s wellness and answering your women's health questions - so that everyone in our community can learn together, understand one another and create more awareness and less stigma around women's health.
+That’s why we teamed up with the best experts & influencers for Health for Her - an entire week dedicated to highlighting all things women’s gym wear and leggings wellness and answering your women's health questions - so that everyone in our community can learn together, understand one another and create more awareness and less stigma around women's health.

 We teamed up with general psychologist Stacey Linton to talk about dealing with diet culture & body image, and how to work towards body positivity to empower our community to be more kind and nurturing towards themselves and their beautifully unique bodies.
 When Stacey talks about body image, she speaks from a place of personal experience, having overcome disordered eating herself in her teens.